 What is the average conversion rate for an exit pop-up?

 Among our top 100 clients, exit pop-ups’ average conversion rate is 3.93%.
 But there are huge differences between the top of the sample and the bottom.
 The conversion rate is greatly affected by the incentives used, the design of the popup and the additional segmentation rules that are applied.

+Yes, they do!
 On mobile devices, it’s not possible to track mouse movements.
 Instead, we assume that visitors are about to exit when they hit the back button or scroll up a little to access the URL bar.
-Both actions can be detected using a mobile exit-intent script.
+You can find more information about mobile exit-intent in this article.

 Should I use an exit popup or delay my popup?

 We’ve never had a chance to A/B test the two options ourselves.
 But our platform would let test this in two clicks…